postgrespro/pg_probackup/Documentation.md

 When restoring a cluster from an incremental backup, pg_probackup relies on the previous full backup to restore all the data files first.
 Thus, you must create at least one full backup before taking incremental ones.

-If you have configured PTRACK backups, pg_probackup clears PTRACK bitmap of the relation being processed each time a full or an incremental backup is taken.
-Thus, the next incremental PTRACK backup contains only the pages that have changed since the previous backup.
-If a backup failed or was interrupted, some relations can already have their PTRACK forks cleared, so the next incremental backup will be incomplete.
-The same is true if ptrack_enable was turned off for some time.
-In this case, you must take a full backup before the next incremental PTRACK backup.
+If [data checksums](#https://www.postgresql.org/docs/current/runtime-config-preset.html#GUC-DATA-CHECKSUMS) are enabled in the database cluster, pg_probackup uses this information to check correctness of data files.
+While reading each page, pg_probackup checks whether the calculated checksum coincides with the checksum stored in the page header.
+This guarantees that the PostgreSQL instance and backup itself are free of corrupted pages.
+Note that pg_probackup reads database files directly from filesystem, so under heavy write load during backup it can show false positive checksum failures because of partial writes.
+In case of page checksumm mismatch, page is readed again and checksumm comparison repeated.
+Page is considered corrupted if checksumm comparison failed more than 100 times, is this case backup is aborted.

+Redardless of data checksums been enabled or not, pg_probackup always check page header "sanity".

+##### STREAM mode

-To make a backup autonomous, add the --stream option to the above command.
-For example, to create a full autonomous backup, run:
+To make a STREAM backup, add the `--stream` option to the above command.
+For example, to create a full STREAM backup, run:

     pg_probackup backup -B backup_dir --instance instance_name -b FULL --stream --temp-slot

-The optional --temp-slot parameter ensures that the required segments remain available if the WAL is rotated before the backup is complete.
+The optional `--temp-slot` parameter ensures that the required segments remain available if the WAL is rotated before the backup is complete.

-Autonomous backups include all the WAL segments required to restore the cluster to a consistent state at the time the backup was taken.
-To restore a cluster from an incremental autonomous backup, pg_probackup still requires the full backup and all the incremental backups it depends on.
+STREAM backups include all the WAL segments required to restore the cluster to a consistent state at the time the backup was taken.
+To restore a cluster from an incremental STREAM backup, pg_probackup still requires the full backup and all the incremental backups it depends on.

-Even if you are using continuous archiving, autonomous backups can still be useful in the following cases:
+Even if you are using [continuous archiving](#setting-up-continuous-wal-archiving), STREAM backups can still be useful in the following cases:

-    Autonomous backups can be restored on the server that has no file access to WAL archive.
+    1. STREAM backups can be restored on the server that has no file access to WAL archive.

-    Autonomous backups enable you to restore the cluster state at the point in time for which WAL files are no longer available.
+    2. STREAM backups enable you to restore the cluster state at the point in time for which WAL files are no longer available.
+    3. Creating backup from standby of a server that generates small amount of WAL traffic and using [archive_timeout](#https://www.postgresql.org/docs/9.6/runtime-config-wal.html#GUC-ARCHIVE-TIMEOUT) is not an option.

+##### External directories

-To back up a directory located outside of the data directory, use the optional --external-dirs parameter that specifies the path to this directory.
+To back up a directory located outside of the data directory, use the optional **--external-dirs** parameter that specifies the path to this directory.
 If you would like to add more than one external directory, provide several paths separated by colons.
-For example, to include /etc/dir1/ and /etc/dir2/ directories into the full backup of your node instance that will be stored under the node_backup directory, run:
+For example, to include '/etc/dir1/' and '/etc/dir2/' directories into the full backup of your node instance that will be stored under the node_backup directory, run:

-    pg_probackup backup -B node_backup --instance node -b FULL --external-dirs=/etc/dir1:/etc/dir2
+    pg_probackup backup -B backup_dir --instance node -b FULL --external-dirs=/etc/dir1:/etc/dir2

 pg_probackup creates a separate subdirectory in the backup directory for each external directory.
 Since external directories included into different backups do not have to be the same, when you are restoring the cluster from an incremental backup, only those directories that belong to this particular backup will be restored.
 Any external directories stored in the previous backups will be ignored.
-To include the same directories into each backup of your instance, you can specify them in the pg_probackup.conf configuration file using the set-config command with the --external-dirs option.
+To include the same directories into each backup of your instance, you can specify them in the pg_probackup.conf configuration file using the `set-config` command with the **--external-dirs** option.

-##### Validating Backups
+#### Validating Backups
-When checksums are enabled for the database cluster, pg_probackup uses this information to check correctness of data files.
-While reading each page, pg_probackup checks whether the calculated checksum coincides with the checksum stored in the page.
-This guarantees that the backup is free of corrupted pages.
-Note that pg_probackup reads database files from disk and under heavy write load during backup it can show false positive checksum failures because of partial writes.

-Even if page checksums are disabled, pg_probackup calculates checksums for each file in a backup.
-Checksums are checked immediately after backup is taken and right before restore, to detect possible backup corruptions.
-If you would like to skip backup validation, you can specify the --no-validate option when running backup and restore commands.
+pg_probackup calculates checksums for each file in a backup during `backup` process.
+The process of checking  checksumms of backup data files is called **backup validation**.
+By default validation is run immediately after backup is taken and right before restore, to detect possible backup corruptions.
+If you would like to skip backup validation, you can specify the `--no-validate` option when running `backup` and `restore` commands.

-To ensure that all the required backup files are present and can be used to restore the database cluster, you can run the validate command with the exact recovery target options you are going to use for recovery.
+To ensure that all the required backup files are present and can be used to restore the database cluster, you can run the `validate` command with the exact recovery target options you are going to use for recovery.
 If you omit all the parameters, all backups are validated.

 For example, to check that you can restore the database cluster from a backup copy up to the specified xid transaction ID, run this command:

     pg_probackup validate -B backup_dir --instance instance_name --recovery-target-xid=xid

 If validation completes successfully, pg_probackup displays the corresponding message.
-If validation fails, you will receive an error message with the exact time and transaction ID up to which the recovery is possible.
+If validation fails, you will receive an error message with the exact time, transaction ID and LSN up to which the recovery is possible.

-##### Restoring a Cluster
+#### Restoring a Cluster

 To restore the database cluster from a backup, run the restore command with at least the following options:

     pg_probackup restore -B backup_dir --instance instance_name -i backup_id

-where:
+Where:
-- backup_dir is the backup catalog that stores all backup files and meta information.
+- **backup_dir** is the backup catalog that stores all backup files and meta information.
-- instance_name is the backup instance for the cluster to be restored.
+- **instance_name** is the backup instance for the cluster to be restored.
-- backup_id specifies the backup to restore the cluster from.
-If you omit this option, pg_probackup uses the latest backup available for the specified instance.
+- **backup_id** specifies the backup to restore the cluster from.
+If you omit this option, pg_probackup uses the latest valid backup available for the specified instance.
 If you specify an incremental backup to restore, pg_probackup automatically restores the underlying full backup and then sequentially applies all the necessary increments.

 If the cluster to restore contains tablespaces, pg_probackup restores them to their original location by default.
-To restore tablespaces to a different location, use the --tablespace-mapping option.
+To restore tablespaces to a different location, use the `--tablespace-mapping` option.
 Otherwise, restoring the cluster on the same host will fail if tablespaces are in use, because the backup would have to be written to the same directories.

-When using the --tablespace-mapping option, you must provide absolute paths to the old and new tablespace directories.
+When using the `--tablespace-mapping` option, you must provide absolute paths to the old and new tablespace directories.
 If a path happens to contain an equals sign (=), escape it with a backslash.
 This option can be specified multiple times for multiple tablespaces.
 For example:

     pg_probackup restore -B backup_dir --instance instance_name -D data_dir -j 4 -i backup_id -T tablespace1_dir=tablespace1_newdir -T tablespace2_dir=tablespace2_newdir

 Once the restore command is complete, start the database service.
-If you are restoring an autonomous backup, the restore is complete at once, with the cluster returned to a self-consistent state at the point when the backup was taken.
-For archive backups, PostgreSQL replays all archived WAL segments, so the cluster is restored to the latest state possible.
-You can change this behavior by using the recovery_target option with the restore command.
-Note that using the recovery-target=latest value with autonomous backups is only possible if the WAL archive is available at least starting from the time the autonomous backup was taken.
+If you are restoring an STREAM backup, the restore is complete at once, with the cluster returned to a self-consistent state at the point when the backup was taken.
+For ARCHIVE backups, PostgreSQL replays all available archived WAL segments, so the cluster is restored to the latest state possible.
+You can change this behavior by using the [recovery target options](#recovery-target-options) with the `restore` command.
+Note that using the [recovery target options](#recovery-target-options) when restoring STREAM backup is possible if the WAL archive is available at least starting from the time the STREAM backup was taken.

->NOTE: By default, the restore command validates the specified backup before restoring the cluster.
-If you run regular backup validations and would like to save time when restoring the cluster, you can specify the --no-validate option to skip validation and speed up the recovery.
+>NOTE: By default, the `restore` command validates the specified backup before restoring the cluster.
+If you run regular backup validations and would like to save time when restoring the cluster, you can specify the `--no-validate` option to skip validation and speed up the recovery.

-**Performing Point-in-Time (PITR) Recovery**
+#### Performing Point-in-Time (PITR) Recovery

-If you have enabled continuous WAL archiving before taking backups, you can restore the cluster to its state at an arbitrary point in time (recovery target) using recovery target options with the restore command instead of the -i option shown above. pg_probackup automatically chooses the backup that is the closest to the specified recovery target and starts the recovery process.
+If you have enabled [continuous WAL archiving](#) before taking backups, you can restore the cluster to its state at an arbitrary point in time (recovery target) using [recovery target options](#recovery-target-options) with the `restore` command instead of the -i option shown above. pg_probackup automatically chooses the backup that is the closest to the specified recovery target and starts the restore process.

 - To restore the cluster state at the exact time, specify the recovery-target-time option, in the timestamp format.
 For example:

-        pg_probackup restore -B backup_dir --instance instance_name --recovery-target-time='2017-05-18 14:18:11'
+        pg_probackup restore -B backup_dir --instance instance_name --recovery-target-time='2017-05-18 14:18:11+03'

 - To restore the cluster state up to a specific transaction ID, use the recovery-target-xid option:

         pg_probackup restore -B backup_dir --instance instance_name --recovery-target-xid=687

-- If you know the exact LSN up to which you need to restore the data, use recovery-target-lsn:
+- To restore the cluster state up to a specific LSN, use recovery-target-lsn:

         pg_probackup restore -B backup_dir --instance instance_name --recovery-target-lsn=16/B374D848

-By default, the recovery_target_inclusive parameter defines whether the recovery target is included into the backup.
-You can explicitly include or exclude the recovery target by adding the --recovery-target-inclusive=boolean option to the commands listed above.

 ##### Using pg_probackup in the Remote Mode

-pg_probackup supports the remote backup mode that allows to perform backup and restore operations remotely via SSH.
+pg_probackup supports the remote mode that allows to perform backup and restore operations remotely via SSH.
 In this mode, the backup catalog is stored on a local system, while PostgreSQL instance to be backed up is located on a remote system.
 You must have pg_probackup installed on both systems.

 The typical workflow is as follows:

- - On your local system, configure pg_probackup as explained in the section called “Installation and Setup”.
-For the add-instance and set-config commands, make sure to specify remote backup options that point to the remote server with the PostgreSQL instance.
+ - On your local system, configure pg_probackup as explained in the section called [Installation and Setup](#installation-and-setup).
+For the `add-instance` and `set-config` commands, make sure to specify [remote options](#remote-options) that point to the remote server with the PostgreSQL instance.

-- If you would like to take archive backups, configure continuous WAL archiving on the remote system as explained in the section called “Setting up Archive Backups”.
-For the archive-push and archive-get commands, you must specify the remote backup options that point to your local system.
+- If you would like to take ARCHIVE backups, configure continuous WAL archiving on the remote system as explained in the section called [Setting up continuous WAL archiving](#setting-up-continuous-wal-archiving).
+For the `archive-push` and `archive-get` commands, you must specify the [remote options](#remote-options) that point to host with **backup catalog**.

-- Run backup or restore commands with remote backup options on your local system. pg_probackup connects to the remote system via SSH and creates a backup locally or restores the previously taken backup on the remote system, respectively.
+- Run `backup` or `restore` commands with remote options on system with **backup catalog**. pg_probackup connects to the remote system via SSH and creates a backup locally or restores the previously taken backup on the remote system, respectively.

 >NOTE: The remote backup mode is currently unavailable for Windows systems.

 ##### Running pg_probackup on Parallel Threads

-Backup, recovery, and validation processes can be executed on several parallel threads.
+Backup, recovery, merge, checkdb and validate processes can be executed on several parallel threads.
 This can significantly speed up pg_probackup operation given enough resources (CPU cores, disk, and network throughput).

-Parallel execution is controlled by the -j/--threads command line option.
+Parallel execution is controlled by the `-j/--threads` command line option.
 For example, to create a backup using four parallel threads, run:

     pg_probackup backup -B backup_dir --instance instance_name -b FULL -j 4